astampoulis/makam-paper-funpearl/makamcode/12-related.md

 versions.
-We do believe that the higher-order logic programming setting allows for more expressivity and genericity -- for example, we have used the same techniques to define not only typing rules but evaluation rules as well, and it is not immediately clear to us whether examples such as our MetaML fragment would be as easy to implement in \rulename{Turnstile}.
+We do believe that the higher-order logic programming setting allows for more expressivity and genericity -- for example, we have used the same techniques to define not only typing rules but evaluation rules as well, and it is not immediately clear to us whether examples such as our MetaML fragment or Hindley-Milner type inference would be as easy to implement in \rulename{Turnstile}.
 We are exploring an approach similar to \rulename{Turnstile} to implement a higher-level surface language for writing typing rules using Makam itself.

 Evaluation rules can be implemented using another DSL of the Racket ecosystem, namely **PLT Redex**
 \citep{felleisen2009semantics}.
 We believe that staying within the same framework for both aspects